How Many MLM Businesses To Promote At Once

-That said, I’m very happy attracting people who are already promoting another MLM, because they only need to make one purchase to qualify for life with Premier Cashback.
+That said, I’m very happy attracting people who are already promoting another MLM, because:

-So if they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote Premier Cashback – and their earlier purchase will have put them some way along the route to cashback rewards.
+- If they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote one of my businesses.

 Get Rich Quick – Or Slow?